HL7/fhir-shorthand/input/pagecontent/overview.md

   * bodySite = SCT#87878005 "Left cardiac ventricular structure"
   ```

-  Another example is assigning the units of measure of a Quantity in a profile (using the alias UCUM for http://unitsofmeasure.org):
+  Another example is assigning the units of measure of a Quantity in a profile (using the alias $UCUM for http://unitsofmeasure.org):

   ```
-  * valueQuantity = UCUM#mm "millimeters"
+  * valueQuantity = $UCUM#mm "millimeters"
   ```

 #### Defining Items in FSH